 If this is to be achieved, there is clearly a steep mountain to climb.

-Zulu and Buttenschøn co-wrote “Children of Freedom” for the “Doin’ My Drugs” soundtrack.
-His daughter, Mwiza, adds vocals to the track.
+The Zulu family and Buttenschøn co-wrote “Children of Freedom” for the “Doin’ My Drugs” soundtrack.

 In 2015 B-Flow was selected as the Zambian representative for President Obama’s Young African Leadership Initiative.
 He also serves as brand ambassador for the AIDS Health Care Foundation (AHF) and USAID-funded SHARE II and is the chairman for the HIV/AIDS and Social Commentary (HASC) team of the Zambia Association of Musicians (ZAM).

 B-Flow is featured on Thomas’ track Keep On Talkin’, which will appear on the Doin’ My Drugs soundtrack album.

 His song “Yakumbuyo,” concerning homosexuality, raised eyebrows in the conservative political landscape, but resulted in the distribution of condoms in male prisons.

 Danny provides vocals in the local Zambian dialect on the title track of the “Doin’ My Drugs” soundtrack.

 Incredibly, many Africans believe that albino body parts can yield riches and magical healing powers.
 Because of this, they are routinely hunted and killed for their body parts.